atonie.org → git-wiki

 git-wiki is a wiki that relies on git to keep pages’ history and Sinatra to serve them.

 I wrote git-wiki as a quick and dirty hack, mostly to play with Sinatra.
-It turned out that Sinatra is an awesome little web framework and that this hack isn’t that useless since I now use git-wiki daily.
-However, it is definitely not feature rich and will probably never be because I mostly use it as a web frontend for git, ls and vim.
+It turned out that Sinatra is an awesome little web framework and that this hack isn't as useless as I first though since I now use it daily.

 If you want history, search, etc. you should look at other people’s forks, especially al3x’s one.